 - If your license is suspended for refusing the Snellville DUI officer’s chemical test from losing a license suspension hearing or failing to address a license suspension action within 30 days from the date of your Snellville DUI arrest, your Georgia driver’s license or driving privileges will be suspended for one year with NO PERMIT.
 Properly coordinating and handling the Snellville DUI criminal charges and the license suspension action can improve your chances of being able to drive.

-- Other charges besides your Snellville DUI charge may be more severe and carry more punishment than the DUI charge itself.
+- Other charges besides your Snellville DUI charge may be more severe and carry more punishment than the DUI charge itself, like Vehicular Homicide, Fleeing and Attempting to Elude, Hit and Run, or felony drug charges.

 - Sometimes, the prosecutor gives a bad plea offer.
 Even if you decide not to contest your case, an experienced DUI attorney who is familiar with Snellville Municipal Court, as well as Gwinnett County State Court or Superior Court, can assess a plea offer to determine if it is worth taking or moving your case to state court and decide to take your case to trial.